 The problems on the Station were electrical in nature but if they just hot wired the station from Soyuz, the fault that took down the Space station could also blow the electrics of Soyuz and then they would be stranded and face almost certain death.

 Although the air supply was safe they were limited to just one crew member at a time working in the station because with no circulation systems working, the carbon dioxide from the crew members own breath could build up to dangerous levels.
 So one crew member stayed in the Soyuz to monitor the one working in the station.

-Water was also a problem, crew had 8 days supply in the Soyuz.
-If they rationed it and tapped in to the Salyut’s emergency supply it would stretch to 12 days but it could take that time or longer to find the cause of the problem and get the station systems back on line, if the water ran out before they would have to leave.
+Water was also a problem, the crew had 8 days supply in the Soyuz.
+If they rationed it and tapped into the Salyut’s emergency supply it would stretch to 12 days but it could take that time or longer to find the cause of the problem and get the station systems back on line, if the water ran out before they would have to leave.